elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

-# CK8s in Air-gapped Environments
+# CK8s in Air-gapped Network

 !!!warning

-    Each air-gapped environment is different.
+    Each air-gapped network is different.
 Therefore, this page should only be taken as a guideline, not as "works out-of-the-box instructions".
 Contact [Elastisys Support](https://elastisys.com/self-managed/) if you need help.

 ## Background

-In an air-gapped environment, machines are isolated from insecure networks such as the public Internet.
-Air-gapping is used for environments that handle highly confidential data such as military or governmental systems, or in life-critical systems, for example, in nuclear power plants or for medical equipment.
-This document provides guidelines on how to configure Compliant Kubernetes Apps to work inside an air-gapped environment.
+In an air-gapped network, machines are isolated from insecure networks such as the public Internet.
+Air-gapping is used for networks that handle highly confidential data such as military or governmental systems, or in life-critical systems, for example, in nuclear power plants or for medical equipment.
+This document provides guidelines on how to configure Compliant Kubernetes Apps to work inside an air-gapped network.

 ## System Context Diagram

-The following is a generic system context diagram over an air-gapped environment consisting of two Compliant Kubernetes Clusters.
-The diagram shows the Platform Administrator Machine that has access to both the Internet and the air-gapped environment.
-Inside the air-gapped environment, Compliant Kubernetes Clusters can access other services residing on the same private network such as an object storage for long-term storage, a container registry mirror, DNS and NTP servers, etc.
+The following is a generic system context diagram over an air-gapped network consisting of two Compliant Kubernetes Clusters.
+The diagram shows the Platform Administrator Machine that has access to both the Internet and the air-gapped network.
+Inside the air-gapped network, Compliant Kubernetes Clusters can access other services residing on the same private network such as an object storage for long-term storage, a container registry mirror, DNS and NTP servers, etc.

 ![Diagram](../img/air-gapped.drawio.png)

 !!!note

     \* For Certificate Provisioning, you may want to allow DNS01 or HTTP01 challenges to a public certificate authority, such as [Let's Encrypt](https://letsencrypt.org/).
-However, if you want the whole environment to be truly air-gapped, then you need to figure out an air-gapped solution for PKI.
+However, if you want the whole network to be truly air-gapped, then you need to figure out an air-gapped solution for PKI.

 ## Configuring Air-gapped Compliant Kubernetes Apps

-These guidelines will show how to configure Compliant Kubernetes Apps to work in an air-gapped environment.
+These guidelines will show how to configure Compliant Kubernetes Apps to work in an air-gapped network.
 For setting up the Kubernetes layer, please refer to the [Kubespray air-gap installation documentation](https://kubespray.io/#/docs/offline-environment) or [Cluster-API documentation](https://cluster-api.sigs.k8s.io/clusterctl/configuration.html?highlight=release#image-overrides) for further instructions.

-This guide will assume that you have a Platform Administrator Machine that can access both the Internet and the air-gapped environment over SSH, this includes SSH access to both the Cluster nodes and hosts for the different offline services described in the system context diagram above.
+This guide will assume that you have a Platform Administrator Machine that can access both the Internet and the air-gapped network over SSH, this includes SSH access to both the Cluster nodes and hosts for the different offline services described in the system context diagram above.
 This "Platform Administrator Machine" can be your local machine or a bastion host.

 Start by initializing your Compliant Kubernetes Apps config (see the quickstart section [here](https://github.com/elastisys/compliantkubernetes-apps?tab=readme-ov-file#quickstart) for more info on initializing and deploying Compliant Kubernetes Apps) with the `air-gapped` flavor by setting the `CK8S_FLAVOR` environment variable: